kazurayam/unittest-helper/docs/index.md

 >
 > The only really safe way to solve this problem is to load via the classpath.
 Is this a possibility for your scenario?

-I realized that I should not write unit tests which depend on the "current working directory".
+OK, I would try that.

-### Temporary output files shouldn’t be located into the project’s directory
+### Organizing output files from tests; it requires efforts

 The easiest way to locate an output file from a unit-test is to call `java.io.File("some-file.txt")` or `java.nio.Paths("some-file.txt")`.
 Then the `some-file.txt` will be located under the current working directory = `System.getProperty("user.dir")`.
 Using Maven and Gradle, the current working directory will usually be equal to the project’s directory.
-By calling `java.io.File(relative path)` often, you will get a lot of temporary files located in the project directory, like this.
+However, you should be careful.
+If you are dependent on calling `java.io.File(relative path)` too often, you will get a lot of temporary files located in the project directory, like this.

     .
     ├── 2023.10.24_22.07.27.742-7440524241d0dbd63ca5eec377b6455c.png    --- x